ILO is a specialized agency of the United Nations

 Full Judgment Text: EN, FR

-Summary: The complainant challenges his appraisal report for 2016.
+Summary: The complainant challenges his non-selection for several positions.

 Extract: